-In this article, we will try to explain difficult things in simple words so that you won’t struggle with SEO anymore.
+In this article, we will explain difficult things in simple words so that you won’t struggle with ecommerce search engine optimization anymore.

-SEO, or search engine optimization, is vital for eCommerce business.
-The key to the success of your store are the customers: the more visitors you attract to the site, the more purchases they will make, and the bigger profit you will get.
+SEO, or search engine optimization, is vital for an ecommerce business.
+The key to the success of your store is the customers: the more visitors you attract to the site, the more purchases they will make, and the bigger profit you will get.

-So the question is, how can Internet users locate your webstore?
+So, the question is, how can Internet users locate your online store?

 And that’s exactly when SEO comes to play.

 Obviously, you can spread the word about your store through social networks.
-Facebook and Instagram work like miracle – you can learn about it from our own experience and from success stories of our clients.
+Facebook and Instagram work wonders – you can learn about it from our own experience and from the success stories of our clients.

 But still, what do you do when you need to find something online?
 You look it up in Google!
-You look through several pages that are shown first, and you rarely even go to the second page, to say nothing of the third and further pages.
+You look through several search results that are shown first, and you rarely even go to the second page, much less the third and further pages.

-Therefore, as a store owner, you need to make your website shown as highly on the search engine results page as possible.
+Therefore, as a store owner, you need to put your website as high on the search engine results page as possible.
 What can you do to make it happen?

-SEO for eCommerce website on the preparatory stage
+SEO for ecommerce websites at the preparatory stage

-Ideally, your SEO efforts should start the exact moment you decided to start eCommerce business.
+Ideally, your SEO efforts should start the exact moment you decided to launch an ecommerce business.

 We’re talking about the niche choice now.

 - Pick and buy a domain name that is related to your store niche.
-Make sure that your store name is not similar to some already existing brand.
+Make sure that your store name is not similar to an already existing brand.

-- Make sure your website has an SSL Certificate and you’re using a high quality hosting from a trusted provider.
+- Make sure your website has an SSL Certificate and you’re using high-quality hosting from a trusted provider.
 If your store is powered by AliDropship hosting, you’ve got it covered already!

 - Check if your website has robots.txt and sitemap.xml.
 If it doesn’t, generate these elements with the help of the plugin (Google XML Sitemaps) or manually.